As of January 1, 2023, the current minimum wage in California is $15.50 per hour.

 - The amount of wages owed to you in order to bring your compensation up to the minimum wage;

 - Reasonable attorney’s fees; and

 - A civil penalty, designed to punish the employer, consisting of $100 for the initial pay period of intentional violation and $250 for each subsequent pay period of violation (whether intentional or not).17

 You may also be able to receive additional “liquidated damages” equal to the amount of unpaid required minimum wages and interest.
 In other words, your total recovery might be twice the amount by which your employer underpaid you.18

 However, your employer will not have to pay the additional “liquidated damages” if s/he can show that the failure to pay you the minimum wage was a good-faith mistake.19

-By definition, employees whose minimum-wage rights are violated tend to be those who are not well-paid–and may not have the funds to retain a skilled employment lawyer.
+By definition, employees whose minimum-wage rights are violated tend to be those who are not well-paid.
+These workers may not have the funds to retain a skilled employment lawyer.
 And employers who fail to pay one employee minimum wage are usually failing to pay others as well.

 In these cases, a class-action minimum wage lawsuit often makes sense.

-With a class action suit, an attorney represents a larger group of similarly-situated employees whose employer has failed to pay minimum wage.
+With a wage and hour class action suit, an attorney represents a larger group of similarly-situated employees whose employer has failed to pay minimum wage.
 This allows the lawyer to devote more resources to the case.

 Call us for help…